annotation/text-fabric/tf/convert/app/transcription.md

 --- | ---
 `ch` | the unicode character in that «slot».
-`empty` | whether a «slot» has been inserted in an empty element `is_meta` | whether a character is in the teiHeader element `is_note` | whether a character is in a note element `rend_`*r* | whether a character is under the influence of a `rend="`*r*`"` attribute.
+`empty` | whether a «slot» has been inserted in an empty element `extraspace` | whether this is an extra space or newline, added by the conversion `is_meta` | whether a character is in the teiHeader element `is_note` | whether a character is in a note element `rend_`*r* | whether a character is under the influence of a `rend="`*r*`"` attribute.